 In Europe, Sunday is a day when everything is closed.
 All shopping centers are closed and it is difficult to buy clothes or even food.
 In Poland, only a few small shops are open on Sundays, and even those are only open until lunchtime, and most products are quickly sold out.
 In Ukraine, on Sunday, Ukrainians can buy most of the necessary goods.

 Many Ukrainian refugees in Germany complain about bureaucracy and poorly developed digital services.
 If you need an account statement, you should go to the bank and print it out.
-In Ukraine, many modern services have been created that allow Ukrainians to instantly receive business information, documents, and find out data from state registers online without queuing or visiting government agencies.
-In many countries, citizens need to stand in line at bureaucratic institutions to get services that in Ukraine everyone can get in a few minutes on their smartphone.
+Ukraine has created many modern services that allow Ukrainians to instantly receive business information, documents, and find out data from state registries online without queuing or visiting government agencies.
+In many countries, citizens need to stand in lines at bureaucratic institutions to get services that in Ukraine everyone can get in a few minutes on their smartphone.
 Many Europeans are amazed that Ukraine is the first country in the world to equate an electronic passport with a physical passport in terms of legal force.

 Many Ukrainians note that Portugal, for example, has a rather complicated and outdated banking system.
 It is very difficult to open a bank card in this country.
 In many stores, you can’t pay with Visa or MasterCard, as only local cards are accepted.